rikifujihara/T3A1/readme.md

 First, a `Car` class is created with a constructor `function` which will assign the object's `carname` as the `brand` that's passed in when creating the new instance of a `Car` object.
 The `Car` class includes a function called `present` which returns a concatenated string.

 A `class` called `Model` is extended from the `Car` class, and so has access to the same properties and functions.
-The `Model` class ins instantiated with two parameters - `brand` and `mod`.
+The `Model` class is instantiated with two parameters - `brand` and `mod`.
 The `super` keyword is used to avoid repeating the code that assigns the `brand` parameter to the new object's brand property.
 The new `Model` object's `model` property is set to the `mod` parameter that's passed in.
 A function called `show()` is created which calls the function extended from the `Car` class (`present()`) and concatenates the result of the called function with another string.

 An array called `makes` is initiated, containing three strings.

-An array called `models` is initiated.
+`**` An array called `models` is initiated.
 The array is created using the `Array.from` method, which takes an Array with `40` undefined items.
 It then iterates over each of those items denoted by `x`, and does addition with the index of the undefined item in the array and the number `1980`.
-So it would first change the first undefined item in the array with and index of zero, and replace it with `0 + 1980`.
+So it would first change the first undefined item in the array with an index of zero, and replace it with `0 + 1980`.
 On the next iteration it would replace the undefined item in the array with `1 + 1980`, then so on and so forth all the way up till the last undefined element with an index of 39.

 The Array.from method results in an Array containing a `range` of numbers from 1980 to 2019 (`0 +1980` all the way up to `39 + 1980`).

 Next, a `function` is defined called `randomIntFromInterval`.
 It takes two parameters, `min` and `max`.
 It exists to return a random number from a given range between two numbers.
 It works by multiplying a `Math.random` (which is a random float between 0 and 1) by a number that evaluates to `max + 1`, then returning the rounded down integer of the resulting float.
 This effectively returns a random integer between the minimum number and the maximum number + 1.

+The next part of the snippet is a `for of loop` that iterates over the `models` array.
+On each iteration, it creates two variables, `make` and `model`. `make` is one of the strings contained in the `makes` array, chosen by a random index returned from the `randomIntFromInterval` function. `model` is one of the strings contained in the `models` array, chosen by a random index returned from the `randomIntFromInterval` function.
+The `randomIntFromInterval` function is passed arguments that will result in the range only being as long as the `makes` array minus 1.

+With the `make` and `model` variables assigned, a `Model` instance is constructed with `make` and `model` as its parameters.
+This model then calls its `show` function, the result of which is outputted.